 We’ve had a battery charger for years.
 Not only does it prevent lots of waste, it prevents emergency trips to the store when our batteries die at a critical moment, and it saves us money.

 Single-use batteries will run you about $6 for a 4-pack of AA batteries.
 Four-packs of rechargeable batteries go for about $10 each.
 You can get a small battery charger that works for both AA and AAA batteries for around $10.
 Or you can get a universal charger from Energizer that charges AA, AAA, C, D, and 9V batteries for about $30.

 According to this battery guide, it takes less than a penny’s worth of electricity to recharge one battery:

 Batteries just don’t store that much electricity.
 A typical AA alkaline holds about 3 watt-hours — about the same amount that a 100-watt light bulb uses in two minutes!
 One of our chargers uses 5 W when recharging four batteries at a time.
 That means you’d have to use it for 200 hours before using even one kilowatt-hour of electricity, which would cost you about 8.3¢ (the national average).
 (5 W x 200 hours = 1000 watt-hours = 1 kilowatt hour).

-This is certainly not a complete list.
-What tips can you offer for creating a more environmentally friendly office space?
+This is certainly not a complete list of green office tips.
+What ideas can you offer for creating a more environmentally friendly office space?